|About this course:|

-This course teaches the basics of philosophy via the six course books described below.
+This module teaches the basics of philosophy via the six module books described below.
 These will guide you carefully through selected classic readings from the set book, Western Philosophy: An Anthology, 2nd edition, edited by John Cottingham (Blackwell).
-The discussion in the course books is supported by extensive audio interviews with prominent present day philosophers.
+The discussion in the module books is supported by extensive audio interviews with prominent present day philosophers.

-The skills and topics taught have a value and resonance not limited to academic study, though the course does give a sound basis for advanced study in philosophy and other subjects.
+The skills and topics taught have a value and resonance not limited to academic study, though the module does give a sound basis for advanced study in philosophy and other subjects.